 The ICCPR recognizes the responsibilities that the freedom of speech and expression carries with it; therefore, it clearly states in its Article 19(3) that the restrictions imposed on the right are necessary only if it concerns to the ‘rights or reputation of others’ and/or for the ‘protection of national security or of public order, or of public health, or of public morals.

 Where does the problem lie?

-Everything from framing, implementing to practice of the law is flawed.
+Everything from framing, implementing to the practice of the law is flawed.

 To add to it, laws of the colonial period are still held valid.
 The Sedition law, for example, was introduced to suppress anyone who tried to go against the government.
 Considering the British rule, this law seemed like a legit move for them to maintain their authority in our country.

 But, for a law that states, ‘…attempts to bring into hatred or contempt, or excites or attempts to excite disaffection towards the Government established by law in India shall be punished with imprisonment for life…’ it is surprising that it still holds a strong position in the world’s largest democracy.

 The ‘agli tareek’ attitude of the courts makes judicial procedures really long and cumbersome.
 There have been instances when prosecutions have been dismissed, but have left the accused in a self- censorship state, along with huge bills of the criminal trials.